Formula Atlantic Labatts Championship Series Race

 - Chevron B29 [29-75-14] (Bruce Jensen): New to Bruce Jensen (Kitchener, Ontario) and used in the Canadian Players Formula Atlantic series in 1975, sponsored by Jensen Exotic Plants.
 Retained by Jensen for 1976, and retained again for 1977.
 Leighton Irwin, who crewed for Jensen at this time, recalls that it was sold in early 1978, he thinks to Michigan.
 Subsequent history unknown, but believed to be the car later converted to A Sports Racing by Lou Infante Motoracing and raced by Jerry Molnar (Lathrup Village, MI) in Can-Am in 1982.
 To Frank Jellinek (N. Hampton, NH), and used by him at two Can-Am races in 1983.
 Later sold to a "Dave", and Roger Sieling reports that it was stolen from him some time in the mid-1980s near Cleveland Ohio along with his tow truck, trailer, and an Austin-Healey Sprite.
 The car was never recovered.

 - Chevron B39 [39-77-09] (Keke Rosberg): New to Fred Opert Racing and raced in the Labatts Formula Atlantic Championship.
 One of two cars run by the team for Keke Rosberg, this one having wider track.
 Believed to have been new for Rosberg at Halifax in August.
 Then used by Didier Pironi at St-Félicien a week later after damaging his intended car in practice.
 Then raced by Jacques Laffite as the team's #1 entry at Trois-Rivières and Québec City.
-Sold to Formula Ford racer Page Roos (Hillsborough, CA), an heir to the Roos-Atkins clothing store chain, but it was only raced once, at Long Beach in early 1978.
-Advertised by Roos in January 1982, and apparently the car acquired by Dick Leppla and advertised by him in September 1982.
-Retained by Leppla until 1987 at least.
-Subsequent history unknown, but advertised in Hemmings in June 2009.
+This may be the car raced by Page Roos in 1978.
+This may also be the car acquired by Dick Leppla and advertised by him in On Track magazine September 1982 as "ex Opert" and "chassis number B39-D9".
+It was retained by Leppla until 1987 at least.
+Subsequent history unknown, but a chassis "09" was advertised by Vintage Racing Services in Hemmings magazine in June 2009.

 - March 77B (Gilles Villeneuve): To Ecurie Canada for Gilles Villeneuve to drive in the Labatts Formula Atlantic series in 1977, supported by Direct Film.
 The car was white, and ran as #69.
 The two Ecurie Canada cars, both now described as "ex-Villeneuve", went to Bertil Roos and Chris Gleason for 1978.
 Roos and Gleason are understood to have run together, and it is believed that Roos had Villeneuve's usual car.
 After four races, Roos moved to AME Racing to drive a Ralt, and the March was only used once more.
 Advertised by Joe Solvino Racing in December 1978, then sold to Paul Tavilla (Miami, FL), who crashed it Sebring in early 1979.
 Then to R.J.
 Capone (Riviera Beach, FL) and raced by him later in 1979.
 This car was later sold to Hubert Phipps and "destroyed" at Roebling Road in April 1980 in a collision with Sandy Brandt.